December 22, 2020

 If you’re missing social interactions, it is likely the friends you already have are too.
 Reaching out to them, establishing communication, and setting up meetings could go far when satisfying your social needs.

-Listen to Provider Deb Provin-Martin explains:
+Listen to Coach Deb Provin-Martin explains:

 You can use your current connections to make new friends too.
 By inviting new people to already established friend groups, you widen your circle and gently bring in new friends.
 It will be more likely that the new people feel more comfortable because they’ll know someone in the group.

-Provider Melissa Turnage explains:
+Coach Melissa Turnage explains:

 Deepening your relationships with your friends will feed your spirit.
 You will talk with someone outside your household, and you will give them someone to talk too.
 The mutual benefit will make it more likely that everyone will want to keep the conversation going.

-Provider Cassie Cottrell explains:
+Coach Cassie Cottrell explains:

 Connect off of social media